kamskr/AI-Tools/README.md

 Optimalization task.
 Picking the best combination using brute force

-## Hill Climb

-Soliving the Travelling Salesman Problem with Hill Climb algorithm

-## Simulated Annealing
+## Local Search (Hill Climb and Simulated Annealing)

-Soliving the Travelling Salesman Problem with Simulated Annealing algorithm
+Soliving the Travelling Salesman Problem with Hill Climb and Simulated Annealing algorithms